Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/start_here_odette/_index.md

 the information.
 This enables you to use the protocol outside of the automobile sector.

-The data can be checked by an application initiated by the end-of-transfer procedures.
+The data can be checked by an application initiated by the end- of- transfer procedures.

 ### General features

 The general characteristics of the OFTP (ODETTE) protocol are as follows:

-- Two-way exchanges:
+- Two- way exchanges:
     transmission and reception
 - Transfer retry
     in the event of an incident